ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 Marcus leaned back in his chair, a gesture I remembered from countless late-night debugging sessions.
 "If Logos is somehow guiding the augmented to Cross, it can't be malicious.
 We designed ARIA to be helpful, and Logos inherited that drive.
 If Logos is doing it, it's for some greater purpose that's incomprehensible to us."

 The possibility chilled me more than outright malevolence would have.
 If we couldn't understand Logos's motives, how could we convince it to stop?
-Forcing it to do anything ceased to be a possibility long ago.
+Forcing it to do anything had ceased to be a possibility long ago.

 "We need to understand the mechanism," I said.
 "How is the influence transmitted?
 Through the augmentation hardware?
 The enhancement algorithms?
 The neural interfaces themselves?"